Key Things To Know Before Markets Open On Thursday

-The Indian equity benchmarks are likely to open with a negative start on Thursday as indicated by the SGX index.
-The Nifty Futures on the Singapore Exchange was 68.50 points or 0.41 per cent down at 16,439.
+The Indian equities benchmark is likely to open on a negative note on Thursday, as indicated by the Nifty Futures trading at Singapore Exchange.
+The SGX index was trading 51.5 points or 0.32 per cent lower at 16,297.

+On Wednesday, after making initial gains the BSE Sensex slipped over 200 points, whereas Nifty 50 plunged below 16,350 even as the Reserve Bank of India’s Monetary Policy Committee hiked the key repo rate by 50 basis points at 4.9 per cent to tame inflation.

 US Markets

-The major indices in the US were trading lower after reports emerged that the manufacturing growth in the country was stronger last month than expected.
-The S&P 500 slipped 30.92 points or 0.7 per cent to 4,101, whereas the Dow Jones Industrial Average dipped 176.89 points or 0.5 per cent to 32,813.
-The Nasdaq Composite index was down 86.93 points or 0.7 per cent to 11,994.
+The major indices in the US were trading lower on Wednesday led by banking and industrial stocks as the fear of inflation gripped investors’ sentiments.
+The S&P 500 declined 44.91 points or 1.1 per cent to 4,115, whereas the Dow Jones Industrial Average plunged 269 points or 0.8 per cent to 32,910.
+The Nasdaq Composite index was trading 88.96 points or 0.7 per cent lower at 12,086.

 Asian Markets

-The major indices in Asia were trading lower amidst weak global cues.
-Japan’s Nikkeui 225 was down 0.24 per cent at 27,389, whereas Hang Seng Index slipped 1.28 per cent.
-South Korea’s KOSPI was trading 1.01 per cent lower in early trade.
-While Shanghai Composite was down 0.24 per cent, China’s Shenzhen Component slipped 0.19 per cent.
+The major indices in Asia were trading lower on Thursday following the overnight decline of US stocks.
+The MSCI broader index of Asia Pacific plunged 0.56 per cent.
+The Hang Seng index plunged 0.06 per cent, whereas South Korea’s KOSPI slipped 0.63 per cent.
+While Shanghai Composite declined 0.19 per cent, the Shenzhen Component slipped 0.61 per cent.
+However, Japan’s Nikkei 225 advanced 0.20 per cent.

 FII and DII

-The foreign institutional investors (FII) were the net sellers worth Rs 1,930 crore, whereas the domestic institutional investors (DII) were the net buyers worth Rs 984 crore on Thursday, according to the data available on NSE.
+The foreign institutional investors (FII) remained the net sellers worth Rs 2,484 crore whereas the domestic institutional investors (DII) remained the net buyers worth Rs 1,904 crore on Wednesday, according to the data on NSE.

 Stocks To Watch